 .md, but the language is used in

 a wide variety of applications.
-Jupyter notebooks (of which Assignment 0 is one)
+Jupyter notebooks (which most assignments will be)

 almost entirely in Markdown.
-If you are viewing the assignment in the Jupyter
+If you are viewing an assignment in the Jupyter

 notebook viewer, you can probably see the Markdown source by double-clicking a